Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Related Work

-\paragraph{Low-Resource Explorations in LLM-MT} Evaluation in massively multilingual settings have shown that LLMs are poor at low-resource translation \citep{robinson2023chatgpt, zhu-etal-2024-multilingual}.
-In response, some works have advocated leveraging external resources in the MT pipeline, including multilingual lexicons \citep{lu2023chain}, rule-based linguistic tools \citep{zhang2024hire}, word alignments \citep{mao2024tuning} and even entire grammar books \citep{reid2024gemini}.
+\paragraph{Low-Resource Explorations in LLM-MT} LLMs have been shown to perform poorly in low-resource MT \citep{robinson2023chatgpt, zhu-etal-2024-multilingual}.
+In response, there have been efforts to leverage external resources in the MT pipeline, including multilingual lexicons \citep{lu2023chain}, rule-based linguistic tools \citep{zhang2024hire}, word alignments \citep{mao2024tuning} and even entire grammar books \citep{reid2024gemini}.
 However, such approaches create dependencies on resources and hinder extensibility across languages.
-Instead, we focus on extensibility and examine effective ways of utilising available data through CPT and SFT.
+Instead, we focus on optimal data utilisation strategies during CPT and SFT, prioritizing extensibility.

-\paragraph{Cross-Lingual Instruction Tuning} There has been a body of work exploring multilingual instruction tuning that touched on diversity and data scale, but most of it was limited to HRLs.
-MT has been shown to improve cross-lingual generation \citep{ranaldi-pucci-2023-english, zhu2023extrapolating}, while \citet{chen-etal-2024-monolingual} showed multilingual instruction tuning on machine-translated Alpaca datasets matches or beats monolingual tuning. \citet{kew2023turning} and \citet{shaham2024multilingual} showed a small quantity of multilingual instruction tuning data can improve cross-lingual generation capabilities in medium and high-resource languages, while \citet{zhu2024fine} showed only 32 examples in HRLs suffice to elicit MT capabilities from LLMs.
-In our work, we conclude that these findings have the common denominator of pre-training on HRLs at scale.
-When moving to LRLs, transfer is not as trivial as one might expect, and scaling task-specific data, without diversity, is the most effective solution.
+\paragraph{Cross-Lingual Instruction Tuning} There has been a body of work exploring multilingual instruction tuning that have touched on diversity and data scale, but most of it is limited to HRLs.
+MT examples were shown to improve cross-lingual generation \citep{ranaldi-pucci-2023-english, zhu2023extrapolating}, while \citet{chen-etal-2024-monolingual} showed multilingual SFT on machine-translated Alpaca datasets matches or beats monolingual tuning. \citet{kew2023turning} and \citet{shaham2024multilingual} showed a small quantity of multilingual SFT data can improve cross-lingual generation capabilities in medium and high-resource languages, while \citet{zhu2024fine} showed only 32 examples in HRLs suffice to elicit MT capabilities from LLMs.
+In our work, we hypothesize that these findings have the common denominator of pre-training on HRLs at scale, and show that when moving to LRLs, these trends reverse and diversity is no longer beneficial.